VeggieRx Is Feeding Central Oregon’s Most Vulnerable Communities

 Addressing the dietary needs of Central Oregonians, the High Desert Food & Farm Alliance (HDFFA) operates the VeggieRx program.
 VeggieRx is a fresh produce prescription program that aims to provide access to fresh, nutritious food for Central Oregon’s food insecure residents diagnosed with a diet-modifiable disease.
 Since locally grown produce comprises the entirety of their food supply, farmers are supported as well.

-“The goal is for participants to make a little bit of a healthier choice every time one can,” Chantel Welch, Program Director of HDFFA, tells Food Tank.
+“The goal is for participants to make a little bit of a healthier choice every time one can,” Hannah Brzozowski, Program Director of VeggieRd, tells Food Tank.

 VeggieRx participants receive a number of services.
 Participants receive fresh food vouchers, educational resources on nutrition, recipes, and personalized dietary advice from a registered nutritionist.
 HDFFA has also collaborated with nonprofit organization NeighborImpact to administer Fresh To You, a fresh food mobile pantry.
 As part of this program, food trucks drive into neighborhoods where VeggieRx participants can access meal kits known as “Fresh Harvest Kits.”